GAURAVSHARMA21804/gauravsharama-HR-DATA-analysis-/README.md

 # gauravsharama-Whole-sale -customer-DATA-analysis-
-Wsole-sale-DATA-analysis working on machine learning model of clustering
+Whole-sale-DATA-analysis working on machine learning model of clustering